getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 ```

 - **Headers** are a single line containing a JSON object, as defined in the
-  *Headers* section.
-Attributes defined in the Envelope header scope the
+  [Headers](#headers) section.
+Attributes defined in the Envelope header scope
-  contents of the Envelope and can be thought of applying to all items.
+  the contents of the Envelope and can be thought of as applying to all Items.

-- Based on the contents of the Envelope, certain attributes may be required.
-See
+- Based on the contents of the Envelope, certain header attributes may be
-  [Data Model](#data-model) for a specification of required attributes.
+  required.
+See [Data Model](#data-model) for a specification of required
+  attributes.
-- There can be an arbitrary number of **Items** separated by a newline.
+- **Items** comprise their own headers and a payload.
+There can be
+  an arbitrary number of **Items** in an Envelope separated by a newline.
 An
-  implementation should consume items until the file ends.
-Envelope may be
+  implementation should consume Items until the file ends.
-  empty, terminating immediately after the headers.
-- Each Envelope should be terminated with a trailing newline.
+- Envelopes should be terminated with a trailing newline.
 This newline is
   optional.
 After the final newline, no whitespace is allowed.
+- Envelopes may be empty, terminating immediately after the headers.
 - The end of file (EOF) does not implicitly terminate an Envelope if more data
-  is expected.
+  is expected, such as a Payload.

 ### Items

-Items carry actual information of an Envelope.
-Without items, an Envelope is
+Items supply the data of an Envelope.
+Without Items, an Envelope is considered
-considered *empty* and can safely be discarded.
+*empty* and can safely be discarded.

-There are two generic headers for every item:
+There are two generic headers for every Item:

 `type`

-: **String, required.** Specifies the type of this item and its contents.
+: **String, required.** Specifies the type of this Item and its contents.
 Based
-  on the item type, more headers may be required.
+  on the Item type, more headers may be required.
 See Data Integrity for a list
-  of all item types.
+  of all Item types.

 `length`